jmlivingston/react-components-library/README.md

 ## Configuration

 This project uses a basic [webpack](https://webpack.js.org) configuration for building, GitHub pages for publishing, and Storybook for developing, debugging and a creating the style guide.
 For build configuration, see the root level webpack.config.js.
+For Storybook, use the configuration under the .storybook folder.

 ---